-I/O CHANNELS: The Input/Output Processor (IOP) handles the basic input/output of data to and from unit record devices.
+I/O CHANNELS: The Input/Output Processor (IOP) handles the basic input/output of data to and from up to six unit record devices.
 The maximum data rate for eight communications lines may not exceed 50K bits/second, and no one line may exceed 9,600 bits/second.